Measures on differentiable stacks: Intermezzo: the case of proper Lie groupoids

 \begin{proof} To check that the map $\textrm{Av}$ is well-defined, recall that if two elements of $C_{c}^{\infty}(M, \mathcal{D}_A)$ represent the same class in $C_{c}^{\infty}(M//\G)$, they differ by a density in the image of $(s_{!}-t_{!})$.
 If, as in Remark \ref{remark-s-shriek}, we fix any strictly positive density $\rho_0\in C^{\infty}(M, \mathcal{D}_A)$ to trivialize all the density bundles, we then check that

-which is equal to zero, being the difference of two double integrals that have the same value.
-This is because both correspond to taking the integral of $u$ over all arrows $g$ whose source (and target) belong to the orbit $\pi(x)$.
+which vanishes, being the difference of two double integrals with the same value.
+This is because both correspond to integrating $u$ over all arrows $g$ whose source (and target) belong to the orbit $\pi(x)$.

 Next, choosing any proper normalized Haar density $\rho$, the inverse to $\mathrm{Av}$, given as above by mapping $f\in \CC_c(B)$ into the class of $\pi^*(f)\rho$ in $C_{c}^{\infty}(M//\G)$ is well defined.
 Indeed, for such an $f$, there is a compact subset $K$ of $M$ such that $\pi(K)$ is the support of $f$.
 This means that the support of $\pi^*f$ is the saturation of $K$, and the intersection of it with the support of $\rho$ is compact, because $\rho$ is a proper Haar density, so $\pi^*(f)\rho$ has compact support as well.